 Employee Assistance Programs (EAP)

-An EAP is a broad, work-based program that offers a collection of various solutions for personal problems that might be affecting employee engagement in the workplace, and out.
-These programs can include such services as short-term family or marital counseling, basic legal assistance, adoption assistance and other forms of support.
+An EAP is a broad, work-based program that offers various solutions for personal situations that might affect employee engagement in the workplace and out.
+These programs can include such services as short-term family or marital counseling, basic legal assistance, adoption assistance, and other forms of support.

 Employee productivity is very much influenced by their personal lives.
 An EAP can support employees with health, mental issues, marital relations, financial issues, and substance abuse.

 Implementing an EAP is an easy, cost-effective way to show employees you care about your wellbeing.
 Assisting your employees in all aspects of life will also ensure that they are bringing positive energy and their best selves to the organization.